oracle-livelabs/database/kubernetes-for-oracledbas/lifecycle-adb/lifecycle-adb.md

 ## Task 3: Scale the CPU and Storage - Down

-You've now have seen how to apply a *manifest file* and use `kubectl patch` to redefine a Kubernetes resource, but you can also edit the resource directly:
+You have now seen how to apply a *manifest file* and use `kubectl patch` to redefine a Kubernetes resource, but you can also edit the resource directly:

 1. Edit the resource: